tallHouse64/drws-lib/README.md

 You can use drwslib to make programs, including games.
 It is similar to SDL, but not nearly as good.

+Documentation can be found in the header file libraries themselves.
+You can use ctrl + F to find any function, structure, enum and read it's documentation above it.
+Note that there may be more than one use of the name you search for, you are looking for the definition which starts at the farthest left margin.

 # d.h
 d.h is part of the drwslib core.